Leepzig/chat-app-server/README.md

 # Bugs

 - Two users can log in as the same user.
-- Users online status don't match with whether they're actually online or not.
+- Users online statuses don't match with whether they're actually online or not.
 - refreshing the page logs a user out